 Cat Anxiety: Understanding Your Stressed Cat

 You may tease someone for being a "scaredy-cat" or even get a chuckle when something startles your kitty and makes them jump.
 But a fearful, anxious cat is no joke.
 Cat anxiety can be a serious problem, especially if left untreated.
 If you think you might be dealing with a stressed cat, keep reading in order to understand what's going on with your kitty and how you can help them.

 Cat Anxiety Explained

-Cats experience anxiety when they anticipate danger from "unknown or imagined origins that result in normal body reactions ... associated with fear," explains PetMD.
-In other words, an anxious cat appears chronically stressed and afraid for no obvious reason.
-However, this doesn't mean that there isn't a reason.
+Cats experience anxiety when they anticipate danger, which then translates into fear.
+An anxious cat can appear chronically stressed and afraid for no obvious reason, but this doesn't mean that there isn't a reason.
 It simply means that it may take some time and investigation to determine the cause.

 Potential causes that may result in a stressed cat are wide and varied.
 Cat anxiety may be caused by pain or illness, exposure to something toxic or infectious diseases that affect the nervous system.
 A psychological trigger may be to blame, like a traumatic experience, lack of proper socialization or a history of abuse or neglect.
 An aging brain can also cause anxiety, especially in senior cats experiencing memory problems or dementia.
 Joint pain in older cats can also be a source of anxious behaviors, such as hiding or failing to use the litter box.
 Other potential causes of cat anxiety can include new or moved furniture, new pet or baby in the home, or even a new home.

 One of the most common forms of cat anxiety is separation anxiety, in which your cat becomes anxious and stressed when you leave their sight or when they are left home alone.
 This is especially prevalent among cats with a history of abandonment or who have been rehomed or passed from owner to owner, according to PetMD.